infinitaslearning/interview-test/README.md

 Therefore, the Infinitas Learning code exercise is going to be based around an existing code base.
 You are free to look at the code base at your leisure prior to the interview to familiarize yourself with the existing code.
 The challenge is described below.
 You will have 45 minutes - 1 hour to work on the code with one of our engineers.
 The expectation is NOT that you will finish the exercise but rather to see how you think, how you interact and how you approach the code to solve the problem.

+**You have the option of either working with the .NET or NodeJS versions of the exercise.**

 ## Infinitas Basic Learning Management System

 The Infinitas Basic Learning Management System is a simple system meant to help teachers manage their students and assign lessons as appropriate.